 May I bike in or near Muir Woods?

 You may not bike in Muir Woods itself.
 However, there are many fire roads in Mount Tamalpais State Park and Golden Gate National Recreation Area to challenge your mountain biking skills.
-Many people also enjoy riding the paved mountain roads of the area.
-Please respect trail designations and regulations and be aware of pedestrians and other vehicles at all times.

 What will we see at Muir Woods?